So, you’re ready to buy a home, but 30 years seem like a long time to make mortgage payments.

 |Total cost: $426,060||Total cost: $549,982|

-With a 15-year loan term, your mortgage payment will cost $839 more per month compared to a 30-year term, but you’ll pay $123,922 less in interest.
+With the 15-year term, your mortgage payment would cost $839 more per month compared with the 30-year term, but you’d pay $123,922 less in interest.

 You can play around with our mortgage calculator to estimate the monthly payment, interest rate, and total interest paid for your personal situation.